Driver short name

 Open Design Alliance Teigha library

-OGR supports reading most versions of AutoCAD DWG when built with the Open Design Alliance Teiga library.
+OGR supports reading most versions of AutoCAD DWG when built with the Open Design Alliance Teigha library.
 DWG is an binary working format used for AutoCAD drawings.
 A reasonable effort has been made to make the OGR DWG driver work similarly to the OGR DXF driver which shares a common data model.
 The entire contents of the .dwg file is represented as a single layer named “entities”.

 DWG files are considered to have no georeferencing information through OGR.
 Features will all have the following generic attributes: